WizBoom/Eve-SRP-Manager/README.md

 # Eve-SRP-Manager
-An application to handle SRP management.
+An application to make handling SRP management a lot less convoluted.

 ## Installation
-Download, install the Python prerequisites, and copy / edit the config example files:
+Download, install all of the Python prerequisites, and copy / edit the config example files:

 ```bash
 $ git clone https://github.com/WizBoom/Eve-SRP-Manager.git